Teen Traveler and I took a few days of her February school break to do some college campus tours in Boston.

 We’ll probably check out a college or two in any city we visit over the next two years.

-3. Some schools only give one guided campus tour a day, others did two, and one had a choice of more than a half dozen time slots, which influenced our scheduling.
+3. Some schools only give one guided campus tour a day, others had two, and one had a choice of more than a half dozen time slots, which influenced our scheduling.
 Plan on two hours at each school, more if there are specific things you want to check out or people you want to talk to outside of the tour.

 6. Ask your school’s college counselor if they can put you in touch with alumni from your high school who are attending the schools that are high on your list, especially if you can’t book a tour, and even if you can.
-They aren’t official ambassadors so you can ask blunter questions and get unfiltered answers.
+They aren’t official ambassadors, so you can ask blunter questions and get unfiltered answers.

 While on the campus

-The tours are usually led by students.
-Hearing about their experiences, why they chose the school and what they like about it really influenced our impressions.
 One university had more diverse offerings and was more laid back than we expected.
 Another seemed great in the presentation by struck us as too big and anonymous once the guide began leading us around.

-8. While on tour, look around: Are students walking between classes alone or in pairs and groups?
-Are they sitting on the quad?
-Are they eating in the dining halls alone?
-Do the dining halls look inviting?
-One school had a food court full of brand-name fast food chains and felt like an airport food court.
+One school had a food court full of brand-name fast food chains; felt like an airport food court.
 Many teens would view this as a plus, but it turned me off from both a dietary and school-culture POV.

 9. We paid attention to whether the faces we saw on campus seemed diverse and whether diverse kids were hanging out together.
-Teen Traveler noticed that lots of students on one campus were wearing school sweatshirts and almost no one was on another, which she interpreted as a measure of community and school spirit.
+Teen Traveler noticed that lots of students on one campus were wearing school sweatshirts and almost no one was on another, which she interpreted as a indicator of community and school spirit.

 10. Ask the tour guides what students do and where they go on weekends.
 What are the best places to study?
 Do they live on or off campus?
 How’s the food?
 Pay attention to whether they mention activities, roommates, campus traditions.
 Ask about internships and study abroad opportunities if they don’t come up.